Vaccine drive gains speed, but maskless fans fuel worries - WTMJ

 “More people started showing up later, and it felt like the more people drank, the more they started getting sloppy about masks and keeping their distance,” he said.

+He felt exhilarated by seeing the kids being active and the family dog barking as they deep-fried wings in the backyard..

+“I feel very energized by the visit and need more of those,” he said, “so, in the end, totally worth it.”

-Associated Press writer Ricardo Alonso-Zaldivar, Andrew Dalton and Jeffrey Collins contributed to this story.
+Associated Press writers Ricardo Alonso-Zaldivar, Andrew Dalton and Jeffrey Collins contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.